martinberger/n-queens-with-lines/README.md

   us to avoid the many intricacies and pitfalls of Java's `float` (32-bit IEEE-754) and `double` (64-bit IEEE-754) data types [D].
 Instead, we use a conventional Rational data type (in Rational.java).
-The main problem of rational numbers, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-With-Lines problem ensures small numerator and denominator for practically feasible N.
+The main problems of rational numbers, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-With-Lines problem ensures small numerator and denominator for practically feasible N.